Israel scrambles to restore foreign flights to Tel Aviv

 "But the international aviation community appears to be in no mood to take risks near conflict zones, especially in the context of the surface-to-air missile shootdown of Malaysian Airlines Flight MH17 over Ukraine on July 17."

-(This sttory was corrected to fix number of airlines in 4th paragraph)

-(Additional reporting by Tova Cohen, Ari Rabinovitch and Arshad Mohammed; editing by David Stamp, Larry King)
+(Additional reporting by Tova Cohen, Ari Rabinovitch and Arshad Mohammed; editing by David Stamp)